s1rh3nry/covid_calc/README.md

 |    H3|01-May-2021|15-Dec-2021| 0.033 [0.0315, 0.0348]|32.6 [28.6, 36.5]|
 |    H4|21-Jan-2022|01-Apr-2022| 0.017 [0.0160, 0.0176]|19.6 [17.7, 21.4]|

+Reference 2 discusses the changing transfer function from wastewater concentration to clinical cases and mortality during 2020.

 ### Running the calculation
 Requires [GNU Octave](https://octave.org/) and the packages *io*, *optim*, and *signal*.